ChloeL01/CP3407-assignment/user_stories/list_item_to_hire.md

 # Completed:
 * (New, not in the textbook)
 * Insert screenshots of completed.

-* Iteration 1 version developed.
+## Iteration 1
+Initial layout developed.
+UI simplified for ease of use for the user, and mirrors similar layouts from exisiting AAA marketplace/rental applications. <br /><br />
 ![image](/images/hireoutdogimage.png)

 * If you have multiple versions (changes between iteractions), show them all.